AspieSoft/turbx/readme.md

 // auto render views as pages
 turbx.renderPages(app, {opts});
 // also recognizes folders with an index.xhtml file
-// ignores the components folder and tries to ignore root files named after error codes (or files an "error" folder)
+// ignores the components folder and tries to ignore root files named after error codes (or in an "error" folder)

 ```